lucifer1004/StringAlgorithms.jl/README.md

 - Prefix Function & Prefix Automaton
 - Z Algorithm
 - Suffix AutoMaton (SAM)
+  - Find the first occurrence of a pattern (`Base.findfirst`)
+  - Find all occurrences of a pattern (`Base.findall`)
-  - Longest Common Substring (of two or more strings/vectors)
+  - Longest common substring (of two or more strings/vectors)
-  - Minimum/Maximum Rotation
+  - Minimum/Maximum rotation
 - Palindromic AutoMaton (PAM)